mogill/ems/README.md

 ## Examples
-### Word Count using Atomic Operations
+### Word Counting Using Atomic Operations
-The standard example for Map-Reduce is word counting, this program shows EMS executing a loop in parallel and atomically incrementing the count of each word found.
+The typical Map-Reduce example of word counting, iterating over documents in parallel and atomically incrementing the count of each word found.

 ```javascript